 Kidney disease often has no symptoms until it is very far along.
 The only way to be sure how your kidneys are working is to get tested.
 If you do have symptoms, they might include:

 - Swelling in your feet, hands or face

 - A change in how often you go to the bathroom (pee more or less often)

 If you think you may have a kidney problem, talk to your doctor.
-Kidney problems that are caught early can be treated.
+Kidney problems that are caught early can often be treated.
 Kidney problems that are left untreated may lead to permanent damage (chronic kidney disease, or CKD) or even kidney failure.